10 Tips For Preparing For Your First Marathon

 Do Form Drills

-Don’t Forget Cooldown and Recovery
+Don’t Forget Cooldown And Recovery

 Take It Easy

-Don’t try to beat your personal record every training run.
-Pushing yourself too hard every time is not a good idea as it can leave you exhausted, which may lead to burnout.
-Instead, focus on achieving your goals no matter how small they are.
-As a beginner, your most important goal is to finish the marathon.
 Your speed does not matter as much yet—that’s for another marathon in the future.
 Stick to your training plan and make sure that your body is prepared to finish the marathon you signed up for.

 Take Rest Days

-Rest is not a sin when you’re training for a marathon.
-In fact, it is just as important as your actual training.
 Rest days allow your body to recuperate and build strength as well as sharpen your focus so that when you train again (ideally the next day), you are much stronger.
-Perhaps what’s more significant for beginners is that rest days allow you to reinvigorate your spirit so you can continue with your training with a strong mindset.

 Don’t Ignore Discomfort